canonical/ubuntu-server-documentation/tutorial/managing-software.rst

 Package conffiles are different from all other files delivered in a package.
 A package may have any number of conffiles (including none!).
-Conffiles are explicitly marked by the package maintainer during development to protect them from being automatically upgraded, whilst all other types of files are not -- any changes you make to regular files *will be overwritten* during an upgrade.
+Conffiles are explicitly marked by the package maintainer during development to protect local configuration from being overwritten during upgrades so that your changes are saved.
+This is not the case for any other types of files -- changes you make to regular files in that package *will be overwritten* during an upgrade.

 How upgrades are handled
 ------------------------